| F&F:

 How did you come to join PiL, did you already know John?

-Lu Edmonds: No, I never knew John, I was in The Damned and we were
+Lu Edmonds: No, I never knew John, I was in The Damned

-And of course they couldnt get Laswell, Ginger Baker, and Richie
+And of course they couldn't get Laswell, Ginger Baker, and Richie

 Sakamoto, because they were probably far too expensive, and anyway they